burenotti/PrettyInput/README.md

 # PrettyInput
-This package is needed to simplify input from streams (files, stdin, everything that supports stream.read(1)).
+This package is needed to simplify input from streams.
 ## Why?
 Sometimes you need to input some numbers from file or command line.
 It will be okay if the numbers were written one in a row.